Introduction:

 Travelling to Transnistria can be an exciting and unique experience.
 Still, it does come with challenges due to its unrecognized political status.
 Here’s some essential advice to help ensure a smooth and enjoyable trip:

-- Border Crossings: Always have your passport and migration card ready when crossing the border.
+- Always have your passport and migration card ready when crossing the border.
 Check current regulations for any changes to entry or exit requirements.

 This guide is regularly updated to provide accurate, actionable, and real-time advice on navigating Transnistria, including border procedures, safety tips, and the latest travel regulations.